Overview

 If your blood pressure becomes too high during pregnancy (140/90 mm Hg or higher) you may have a higher chance of complications.

 High blood pressure during pregnancy can affect the amount of oxygen and nutrients your baby receives.
 This can affect how your baby grows.
-High blood pressure can also cause other serious problems for both you and your baby, such as placental abruption (part of the placenta separates from the wall of the uterus), preterm labour and birth, and stillbirth.
+High blood pressure can also cause other serious problems for both you and your baby.
+For example, the placenta might separate too early from the wall of the uterus (placental abruption).
+This can cause serious bleeding or premature birth.

 To prevent problems, you and your baby will be watched very closely.
-You will have to check your blood pressure often during pregnancy and at home after your baby is born.
+You will have to check your blood pressure often during and after the pregnancy and at home after your baby is born.

-If your blood pressure rises suddenly or is very high during your pregnancy, your healthcare provider may prescribe medicines.
+If your blood pressure rises suddenly or is very high during pregnancy, your healthcare provider or midwife may prescribe medicines.
 They can usually control blood pressure.
 Your healthcare provider will also watch your baby more closely.
 This may include more ultrasounds to monitor your baby’s growth and health.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your healthcare provider or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.